Halchimer/doomlike-engine/README.md

 - Level parsing and rendering
 - Sector and portal based rendering with floor and ceiling heights
 - Textured walls, floors and ceilings
+- Billboard sprites rendering (with BILLBOARD, SPRITE and TRANSFORM components)
-- Level hot reloading (by pressing R on the keyboard)
+- Level hot reloading (by pressing R on the keyboard) (Broken right now)
 - 3D and level visualization modes (press SPACE to switch between them)
+- ECS architecture with entities and components creation in level file.
 - Frame-budget conscious architecture using custom allocators.

 ## Levels